wehmoen/crit-testnet/README.md

-# BloodMoon Sniper Bot
+# Crit: the marketplace bot

 ### Description

-Bloodmoon Sniper Bot is an automatic buying application for axies on the marketplace that lets you add sniper listing and also add multiple ronin accounts for your every transaction.
+_Crit Bot_ is an automatic buying application for axies on the marketplace that lets you add sniper listing and also add multiple ronin accounts for your every transaction.

 ### Installation

 - Download the application using this [link](https://ln5.sync.com/dl/d55ae3d20/xjz7nbws-5ryxagw3-jjuyw4hr-tgrain2c).
 - Once downloaded extract all the files.
-- Once extracted you will get the folder `bloodmoon_main` folder.
+- Once extracted you will get the folder `crit` folder.
 On the `data\kek.txt` enter your desired password and salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes).
-- Run the bot by double clicking the bloodmoon_main.exe file.
+- Run the bot by double clicking the crit.exe file.

 ---